dmiller/clojure-clr-next/_drafts/2025-10-16-tag-youre-int.md

 {
     bool HasClrType { get; }    // hasJavaClass in ClojureJVM
     Type ClrType { get; }       // getJavaClass in ClojureJVM
     // ...
 }
 ```

 Note that if `HasClrType` is false, then `ClrType` will throw an exception if accessed.
 Always check `HasClrType` first.

 I went through the 55 classes starting at `Expr` and descending the hierarchy and examined the code for each `HasClrType` and `ClrType` for each.
 (ClojureCLR has a few more `Expr`-derived classes than ClojureJVM due to some differences in how the former deals with subclasses of `HostExpr`.)
 You can see my results in [a PDF of my Excel spreadsheet]({{site.baseurl | prepend: site.url}}/assets/expr-analysis.pdf").

 A quick examination reveals some general categories of AST nodes that we can dispense with quickly.

 - Node types derived from `UntypedExpr`:  `MonitorEnterExpr`, `MonitorExitExpr`, and `ThrowExpr`.
+Not a surprise to learn that `HasClrType` is always false for these.
 - Other node types that do not carry type information: `ImportExpr`, `UnresolvedVarExpr`.
 - Node types that hold constant values or similar data that carry the type.